 - Check your emails – Most energy suppliers now offer paperless billing, which means your energy contract is handled online via email and your supplier’s website.
 If you can’t find a paper bill, it’s worth searching your emails for things like ‘business gas’, ‘gas supply’, or even just ‘gas’ or ‘energy’.
 If there’s nothing in your inbox, run the same searches on your spam, junk and trash folders.

 - Contact the local distribution company - You can contact the Meter Number Helpline on 0870 6081524 or use the Find My Supplier website.
 But before you do, you’ll need to find out what your Meter Point Reference Number (MPRN) is.
-This is a unique code that identifies your property its gas supply.
-To find your MPRN, check on your meter for a number of between six and 10 digits.
+This is a unique code that identifies your property and its gas supply.
+To find your MPRN, check on your meter for a number between six and 10 digits.
 You’ll also be able to find your MPRN number on a gas bill, usually listed under ‘Details of charges’ and listed as ‘Meter Point Reference’.

 When you know who supplies your energy you'll then be able to find out the type of business energy contract you're on.
 You can do this by getting in touch with your supplier or with the tech-enabled experts at Bionic.

-There are a number of business energy tariffs your business could be signed up to, but if you've just moved into new business premises or let your last deal expire without signing a new one, you'll be on deemed or out of contract rates.
+There are a number of business energy tariffs your business could be signed up to, but if you've just moved into new business premises or let your last deal expire without signing a new one, you'll be on deemed or out-of-contract rates.

 These rates will be among your supplier's most expensive, so it's important you compare and switch as soon as possible.
-The good news is you can switch away from deemed and out of contract rates at any time.
+The good news is you can switch away from deemed and out-of-contract rates at any time.

 What’s the difference between a supplier and a distribution network operator (DNO)?